It's been five years since catastrophic Texas blackouts. How much has changed?

 "The fact that there were no emergency alerts, I think, is a testament of how the enhanced communication and the critical load designation — by prioritizing these assets — really made a difference," he said.

-In a statement, ERCOT highlighted its power plant inspections, backup fuel supply at generators and improved communications, among other steps it says it's taken to harden the grid.
+In a statement to NPR, ERCOT highlighted its power plant inspections, backup fuel supply for generators and improved communications.

-Andrew Mahaleris, a spokesperson for Gov. Greg Abbott, noted in a statement that along with legislative action intended to bolster the grid, more than 40,000 megawatts of power have been added to the grid since the 2021 winter storm.
+Andrew Mahaleris, a spokesperson for Gov. Greg Abbott, noted in a statement that along with legislative action aimed at strengthening the grid, more than 40,000 megawatts of power have been added since the 2021 winter storm.

 Challenges remain